 Unfortunately, even though The Dark Times had ended by 2005, this was not a great year for music.

 These Swedish glamsters were at the forefront of the new wave of sleaze and glam metal, and this - their debut - is their best album to date, featuring as it does the vocal stylings of the late Dave Lepard.
-Nothing outstandingly original here, but delivered with flair and conviction.
+Nothing outstandingly original here, but delivered with flair and conviction at a time when it was sorely needed.
 Top track: "It's a Miracle"

 I've been a Richie Kotzen fan for a long time, but always wished he would record more hard rock - it's been a while since Fever Dream, after all - so this (recorded, I assume, when he reached age 42) was a welcome find.
 Top track: "Oh My God"